Author Archive

 At the farm, wands of agrostis sway against a curtain of oleander and bougainvillaea.
 Gareth kneels in the grass, cotton shirt bunched up to his elbows, and pulls weeds from the damp autumn soil.

-Taking this earthy experience back to the studio, Gareth designs his pieces to be not only attractive, but intensely liveable.
-His textiles are chosen not only for their finish and softness on the skin, but their superior durability – an echo of the workwear inspirations of Casey Casey’s roots.
+Taking this earthy experience back to the studio, Gareth designs his clothing to be not only attractive, but intensely liveable.
+Casey Casey’s textiles are chosen not only for their finish and softness on the skin, but their superior durability – an echo of the workwear inspirations of Casey Casey’s roots.

 Gareth describes himself as “ferociously independent” – an apt descriptor for those who are drawn to his brand.
 In creating, he strives for designs that awaken the senses without the artificiality of flash.
-His pieces are not precious because they are gilded or embellished, but rather because their simplicity resonates with those that share this philosophy.
-Work, relax, play – these pieces fit into all the places life itself flourishes.
+Casey Casey pieces are not precious because they are gilded or embellished, but rather because their simplicity resonates with those that share this philosophy.
+Work, relax, play – these jackets and dresses fit into all the places life itself flourishes.

 It’s your actions that make you who you are.